kalkafox/minecraft-lod-mod/Readme.txt

 This program is an attempt to create Level Of Details (LODs) in Minecraft.
 The purpose is to increase the maximum view distance in game

+Note: This version will only work in eclipse, and not with optifine.

 Used in congunction with:
 https://gitlab.com/jeseibel/minecraft-lod-core-mod